malavpatel24/dbProject/README.md

 # dbProject

- - enterprise system for database class
- - please switch branch to DEV when developing or pushing
+- please do all developing here
- - do not merge with master until we have reviewed